researchart/rose-fse18/cfp.md

 Note that:

 - ROSE is a non-archival forum.
 Material presented at ROSE may also be submitted to other forums.
-S
-- A journal special issues are being planned to take the better ROSE-results to an archival publication.
+- Journal special issues are being planned to take the better ROSE-results to an archival publication.
 Venue TBD but, perhaps, the Empirical Software Engineering Journal.

 ## HOW TO SUBMIT:

 Email submission to timm@ieee.org with the subject line "ROSE-FSE18 submission".

 Submissions to ROSE are an abstract  (1page pdf, max) for a proposed lightning talk (2-5 mins).
 Each talk must be about two things:

 - A prior SE publication (Paper1) which has been replicated/reproduced.
 - Substantive evidence that that parts of Paper1 has been replicated/reproduced.
 This evidence must be substantive e.g.
      - A recent research SE paper (Paper2)
      - A Url links to an as yet unpublished pre-print

 Note that Paper1 and Paper2 can come from any SE venue (ideally, peer-reviewed but if otherwise, reviewers will assess the paper on a case-by-case basis).

+We also welcome methodological (meta) papers that help promote, facilitate or increase understanding about open science, replication and reproduction of software engineering research.

 To facilitate easy reviewing, authors are encouraged to following the following format for their abstract: